Cleaning grocery cooler cases regularly should be a no-brainer.

 Scheduled, regular maintenance extends the life of this expensive equipment, saves energy, keeps food fresh and protects consumers.
 Yet grocery stores don’t often include refrigerated display case cleaning in their maintenance checklist.

-Knowing how to clean refrigerated display cases, and doing the work in-house, can give managers a leg up on their competition and boost the bottom line.
+Conversely, knowing how to clean refrigerated display cases, and doing the work in-house, can give managers a leg up on their competition and boost the bottom line.

 Grocery Store Display Coolers: Narrow Profits and Lots of Cases